cohogain/RoboGestureRec/README.md

 **Description:**

-Comparing the use of pose estimation and object detection to perform gesture recognition in a RoboCup environment.
+This project compares the use of pose estimation and object detection to perform gesture recognition in a RoboCup environment.

 Both 'Openpose', human pose estimation algorithm and 'YoloV3', object detection algorithm are implemented using Tensorflow.